LoyolaChicagoBooks/introcs-csharp/rst/funcreturn.rst

    :linenos:

 Many have a hard time following the flow of execution with functions.
-Even more is involved when there are return vaues.
+Even more is involved when there are return values.
 Make sure you completely follow the details of the execution:

 #.
 Lines 12: Start at Main